-- a.
-Violation of University Traffic and Parking regulations; or, - b.
-Obstruction of the free flow of vehicle, pedestrian or other traffic on University premises. - 12.
+- a) Violation of TTUHSC El Paso Parking and Transportation Services regulations; or, - b) Obstruction of the free flow of vehicle, pedestrian or other traffic on University premises. - 12.
 Student Recreation Regulations

-Violation of rules, which govern behavior in the student lounges or exercise areas.
+Violation of rules, which govern behavior in the student lounges, recreational activities or exercise areas.

-13. Failure to Comply with Reasonable Directions or Requests of University Officials.
+13. Failure to Comply with Directions/Requests of University Officials